+Connection works to the grid may fall within the licensing requirements as set out below.

+Timing:

+Mainly Depending

+on Licensing Procedure

+(see below).

+Licensing

+Procedure

-Grid Connection Specifics Approvals Grid operators are obligated by provincial electricity statutes to grant grid access on the basis of the approved general terms and conditions and certain system usage fees.
-Permitting Connection works to the grid may fall within the licensing requirements as set out below.
-Timing: Mainly Depending on Licensing Procedure (see below).
-Licensing Procedure O EIA required for wind power, hydro power plants reaching certain thresholds as well as for certain facilities combining waste management with power generation.
-O Possibly required building permissions may include (i) issuance of a declaration proclaiming the relevant plot as a construction site (Bauplatzerklärung); (ii) issuance of a building permit prior to commencement of the construction works (Baubewilligung); and (iii) issuance of a usage permit upon completion of the construction works (Benützungsbewilligung).
+- EIA required for wind power, hydro power plants reaching certain thresholds as well as for certain facilities combining waste management with power generation. - O Possibly required building permissions may include (i) issuance of a declaration proclaiming the relevant plot as a construction site (Bauplatzerklärung); (ii) issuance of a building permit prior to commencement of the construction works (Baubewilligung); and (iii) issuance of a usage permit upon completion of the construction works (Benützungsbewilligung).

-0 Wind turbines and photovoltaic systems located on greenfield areas may only be constructed on areas expressly designated for this purpose in the spatial planning regulations of the Austrian Federal States, and in the zoning plans of the municipalities.
-0 Provincial electricity statutes generally provide for permitting procedures for the construction and operation of power plants, including a facilitated procedure for power plants generating RES-Electricity.
-0 RES-Electricity producers must be part of the Balancing Group System.
-0 Electricity traders who do not generate and/or transmit electricity (e.g., trading of non-self-produced electricity) require a Trade License.
-Duration of Administrative Procedure Generally, authorities must issue a decision within six (6) months after the submission of a full and complete application.
-However, provincial electricity statutes may stipulate a facilitated administrative procedure to grant permission for the construction and operation of RES- Electricity facilities as a statutory privilege.
+- O Wind turbines and photovoltaic systems located on greenfield areas may only be constructed on areas expressly designated for this purpose in the spatial planning regulations of the Austrian Federal States, and in the zoning plans of the municipalities. - Provincial electricity statutes generally provide for permitting procedures for the construction and operation of power plants, including a facilitated procedure for power plants generating RES-Electricity. - O RES-Electricity producers must be part of the Balancing Group System. - O Electricity traders who do not generate and/or transmit electricity (e.g., trading of non-self-produced electricity) require a Trade License.

+Duration of Administrative Procedure

+Generally, authorities must issue a decision within six (6) months after the submission of a full and complete application.
+However, provincial electricity statutes may stipulate a facilitated administrative procedure to grant permission for the construction and operation of RES-Electricity facilities as a statutory privilege.
 Said facilitated procedure usually grants the authority a period of three (3) months for a decision on the application.
 Other - and much longer - time frames may apply according to specific procedural rules (e.g., in the EIA procedures).

+Licence's Validity

-Licence's Validity dat wh e above-mentioned permits do not have a specific expiry e.
-However, it may be required to obtain new permits en changes reaching a certain threshold have been de to the RES facility. ·
+The above-mentioned permits do not have a specific expiry date.
+However, it may be required to obtain new permits when changes reaching a certain threshold have been made to the RES facility.